Joseph Tawadros b. Cairo, Egypt. 1983

 He has toured extensively, headlining in Europe, America, Asia and the Middle East, and has collaborated with celebrated artists such as Zakir Hussain, Sultan Khan, Béla Fleck, John Abercrombie, John Patitucci, Jack DeJohnette, Richard Bona, Roy Ayers, Joey DeFrancesco, Howard Johnson, Jean Louis Matinier, Ivry Gitlis, Camerata Salzburg, Christian Lindberg, Neil Finn, The Grigoryan Brothers, Kate Miller-Heidke and Katie Noonan.
 He has performed and recorded with Richard Tognetti and the Australian Chamber Orchestra, and the Academy of Ancient Music in London, making him the first and only Australian composer whose music has been performed by this prestigious orchestra.
 He has regularly performed with the Sydney, Adelaide and West Australian Symphony orchestras.

 In mid 2016 Joseph relocated from Sydney to London and shares his time between the two cities.
-He is currently developing collaborations with different UK and European performers including the BBC Symphony Orchestra and also the Melbourne Symphony Orchestra.
+He is currently developing collaborations with UK and European performers including the BBC Symphony Orchestra and also the Melbourne Symphony Orchestra.
 In June he’ll record new material in New York with special guests (to be announced soon).